chriso23/firebase-database-android-sdk/README.md

 Introduction
 ------------
 The Firebase Realtime Database is a cloud-hosted NoSQL database.
 Data is stored as JSON and synchronized in real-time to every connected client device; as such, any connected devices receive updates within milliseconds.
-T

 This sample app contains a step-by-step guide that will you show you how to connect your Android app to the Firebase Realtime Database SDK and build a simple blogging application.